rgeyer777/expensetracker/README.md

-# Purpose:
+## Repository's Purpose:
-This project is to get familiar with GitHub and pulishing a web API to Azure
+This repsository was created to get familiar with GitHub and pulishing a web API to Azure